brillout/parcel-ssr/readme.md

 # SR (Static Rendering)

-> :warning: This is not implemented yet; this is an API proposal for doing static rendering with `@parcel-ssr`.
+> :warning: This feature is not implemented yet.

 ~~~js